20th Television: 20th Century Fox Television and the New World era (1994–2019)

 Following a 1994 restructuring of Fox's television production companies, 20th Television was refocused on syndication and "non-traditional programs", while network television programming once more came under the 20th Century Fox Television banner and returned to being a division of the movie studio.

-For the 1995–96 season, the new 20th Century Fox Television production company sold the sitcoms The Crew and The Preston Episodes to the Fox television network, Cleghorne! to The WB television network, and the adventure series Space: Above and Beyond, to the Fox television network.
-It distributed the crime drama Murder One, produced by Steven Bochco Productions, which was sold to the ABC television network during the season.
+For the 1995–96 season, the new 20th Century Fox Television production company sold the sitcoms The Crew and The Preston Episodes and the adventure series Space: Above and Beyond to the Fox network and Cleghorne! to The WB.
+It distributed the crime drama Murder One, produced by Steven Bochco Productions, which was sold to ABC during the season.

-In 1995, David E. Kelley signed a 5-year agreement with the studio, with the ability to produce television series, the first and third to be on the ABC television network and the second and fourth to be on the Fox television network, and so on.
+In 1995, David E. Kelley signed a 5-year agreement with the studio, with the ability to produce television series, the first and third to be on ABC and the second and fourth to be on Fox, and so on.
 The first two projects to come out of the deal were ABC's The Practice and Fox's Ally McBeal.
 In 1996, Peter Roth was transferred to becoming president of Fox Entertainment.
 Chris Carter, writer/producer of The X-Files also extended its contract with 20th Century Fox Television.
 The first project to come out of the new contract was the science-fiction fantasy drama Millennium.
 In the summer of 1996, Fox and the production company bought out L.A.
-Firefighters for a summer run on the Fox television network.
+Firefighters for a summer run on the Fox network.

-In 1996, New World Communications was bought out by Fox, which included its television stations, New World/Genesis Distribution and New World Entertainment.
+In 1996, New World Communications was bought out by News Corporation, which included its television stations, New World/Genesis Distribution and New World Entertainment.
 The deal was finalized in 1997.
 Shortly afterwards, Cannell bought back his library of rights from Fox in 1998.
 Also that same year, Steven Levitan, producers of Just Shoot Me! had signed a contract with 20th Century Fox Television.

 In 1997, MTM Enterprises became part of 20th Century Fox Television.
 MTM at that time was producing three shows The Pretender for NBC, and Good News and Sparks for UPN, at primetime, after layoffs hit at MTM's syndicated unit.
 Later that year, Fox established another television production company, Fox Television Studios to house smaller production units, under executive David Grant.
-Also, producer Barbara Hall inked an overall deal with the studio.
+Also, producer Barbara Hall signed an overall deal with the studio.